 When a school in a marginalized neighbourhood goes through a redesign, what social impacts does it have on students and school staff?

 The redesign of a school in a low socioeconomic neighbourhood in Toronto resulted in students and staff being moved to two other neighbourhood schools (feeder schools) while the focal school was under construction.
 Students shared their thoughts on the changing social dynamics amongst students and staff during this transitional period.

 At the beginning of the transition, students spoke about an initial divide between the new students from the redesign school and those who were in the feeder schools.
 There were reports of bullying, spreading rumours, and physical fights.
 Another challenge mentioned was the lack of school space and changes to school activities and resources.
 RS students were blamed by some feeder school students for these challenges.

 Some RS students felt more comfortable with school staff from their own school in comparison to the staff at the feeder schools.
-They said that they could trust the staff from the redesign school more, and also shared that they felt that the school staff from the feeder school favoured the feeder school students more.
+They said that they could trust the staff from the redesign school more, and also shared that they felt the school staff from the feeder school favoured the feeder school students more.

 During the transition, many students said that they missed the redesign school, and wanted to return to graduate there.
 Others felt nervous that when they moved back, the original school would be completely different.